Seminar in Management:

-One text is assigned: A Primer on Corporate Governance, by de Kluyver.
+One text is assigned: Corporate Governance, by Colley/Doyle/Stettinius/Logan.
 Assigned case studies, reading materials, and course videos will be available on the course website.
 Students will be provided additional case studies for end-of-term presentations by their class colleagues.
 Students are expected to read each assigned reading before the scheduled lecture for that reading.

-Each class session for which a writing assignment is not due the class schedule will indicate a 'prompt' for your reflective journal (see course schedule for due dates).
+Each week the class schedule will indicate a 'prompt' for your reflective journal (see course schedule for due dates).
 This term-long assignment accounts for twenty percent of your course grade, and is designed to engage you in linking the course content with 'real life' application(s).

 For each day on which a reflective journal assignment is posted, students are to 'cut and paste' the 'prompt' from the course schedule into a new thread within their own journal, and then provide their reflections on the 'prompt.'
 The reflective journal is to be kept in Blackboard.
 To post an entry, do the following:

-o Click on the 'reflective journal' button in the left menu bar o Click on 'enter journal here' o Click on 'create journal entry' o Enter a BRIEF journal entry title o Cut and paste the 'prompt' from the course schedule into the BODY of the journal entry o Click 'post entry' (following completion of journal entry)
+o Click on the 'reflective journal' button in the left menu bar o Click on 'view' o Click on 'new entry' o Enter a BRIEF journal entry title o Cut and paste the 'prompt' from the course schedule into the BODY of the journal entry o Click 'save' (following completion of journal entry)

 Each student has access to only their own journal.
 Only each individual student, as well as the faculty member, have access to these posts--which are time and date stamped upon submission.